Detailed guides to painful problems, treatments & more

 PainSci commentary on Mariajoseph 2022: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.

-This study of disc herniations in 122 middle-aged patients took an unusual approach to measuring the size of the herniation: they weighed whatever they cut off!
+How heavy is a spinal disc herniation?
+This study of disc bulges by in 122 middle-aged patients with sciatica took an unusual approach to measuring the bigness of the bulge: they weighed whatever they cut off!
 (The usual method is to use pictures taken with an MRI scan.)

 They looked at other factors as well — canal compromise, herniation classification, and vertebral level — and none of those were linked to symptom severity either.